nblockbuster/DestinyUnpackerCPP/README.md

 Obvious thanks to Mont for making his code public

-Thanks to Philip for helping me to get it extracting .WEMs
+Thanks to Philip for helping me to fix a bug that wouldnt allow it to extract files

-Thanks to HighRTT for helping out a lot
+Thanks to HighRTT for getting me the Shadowkeep and Forsaken package structure

 ## Licensing